rfc1459/libirc/README.md

 ## Features

-* Mostly [RFC2812][]-compliant, with some requirements relaxed
+* Mostly [RFC2812][]-compliant parser, with some requirements relaxed
-* Can be used both as a server-side parser or client-side parser
+* Parser is role-agnostic, it can be used both in client or server contexts
+* [RFC1459 case mapping][rfc1459] functions are implemented as NIFs
 * Still needs a lot of work :-)

 ## Usage Examples